GeoStructPy

 1.2 Terzaghi (1943) Bearing Capacity Equation

-For a general shear failure of a shallow foundation, assuming homogeneous isotropic soil, horizontal ground surface, and failure zone below the base:
+For a general shear failure of a shallow foundation:

 \[ q_u = c'N_cS_c + qN_q + \tfrac{1}{2}\gamma B N_\gamma S_\gamma \]